Collect data from Microsoft Office 365

 Overview

-Onum supports integration with Office 365 through the Office 365 Management Activity API.
+Onum supports integration with Office 365 through the Office 365 Management Activity APIarrow-up-right.

 Office 365 provides a suite of cloud-based productivity tools and services, including apps like Word, Excel, PowerPoint, and Teams, along with online storage via OneDrive and advanced security features.